François Clemmons: Writing and arranging

 On May 15, 2020, Clemmons published his autobiography, Officer Clemmons: A Memoir.

 Clemmons writes across genres for a variety of age groups.
-Currently, he is writing a children's story entitled ButterCup and the Majic Cane and a volume of poetry entitled A Place Of My Own.
+Currently, he is writing a children's story entitled ButterCup and the Majic Cane and a volume of poetry entitled A Place of my Own.
 His published works include a volume of spirituals named Songs for Today and a stage musical called My Name Is Hayes based on the life of Roland Hayes.
 He also commissioned a choral work composed of spirituals entitled Changed My Name, arranged by Linda Twine.

 Personal life

 While attending Oberlin College, Clemmons realized that he was gay, but remained closeted, fearing disapproval from his religious family and the community.
 In 1968, Fred Rogers told Clemmons that, while his sexuality did not matter to him personally, Clemmons could not be "out" and continue appearing on Mister Rogers' Neighborhood, because of the scandal that would arise.
 In the late 1960s, Rogers and others suggested that Clemmons get married as a way to deal with his sexual orientation, which he did.
 His marriage to his wife Carol did not work out, and Clemmons divorced in 1974 so that he could live openly as a gay man.
 Rogers remained personally supportive of Clemmons, but required him to avoid any indication of his homosexuality on the program, such as the earring he began to wear as a signifier.
 Rogers later revised his counsel to Clemmons as countless gays came out more publicly following the Stonewall riots in 1969.
 Rogers even urged Clemmons to enter into a long-term, stable gay relationship, and he always warmly welcomed Clemmons' gay friends whenever they visited the television set in Pittsburgh.

 Clemmons lives and works in Middlebury, Vermont, where he is the Emeritus Artist in Residence of Middlebury College.
 He is a member of Phi Mu Alpha Sinfonia, the national fraternity for men in music.
 In 2021, Clemmons preserved three spirituals as part of his scripted role in Brad Forenza's episodic audio drama, Around The Sun.
 "My character is a one-cell amoeba who is likened to a long-distance runner in New York City...
 The story is a reflection of things a person goes through during a lifetime...
 It was powerful," Clemmons offered.
+In 2023, Clemmons returned to the series, offering a jug-band-inspired rendition of Forenza's original work "The Arthropod Song," a piece originally conceived as part of Forenza and Shane Bordeau's Public Figure Songbook album from 2013.
+(The song appeared in the Season 3: Pinecones finale.)

-Dr. Clemmons continues to advance his life's work through regular public appearances and concert performances.
+Clemmons continues to advance his life's work through regular public appearances and concert performances.